 First off, you'll need to consult a construction expert to check that the wall in question is strong enough to support a flatscreen.
 Then find out if the set you want is designed to be wall-mounted and, if so, ask if the relevant bracket is included in the basic package or as an optional extra.

-If the answer is no, you might want to think more carefully about your set's audio performance.
+If you're not planning on connecting to a separate soundbar or surround sound system, You might want to think more carefully about your set's audio performance.
 Look for a screen that can go as loud as you'll need without distortion or cabinet rattle.
 Consider how dialogue sounds and how much low-end rumble the bass is capable of.

-Conversely, it's pointless paying out more cash for exceptional built-in speakers if you already have a decent home cinema system.
+Conversely, it's pointless paying out more cash for exceptional built-in speakers if you already have a decent home theater system.

 Other buying guides to check out

 - Want better audio?
 Check out our guide to the best soundbars available.

 - Once you've decided on a panel, make sure you read our guide on how to set up your TV to make sure you're getting the most out of it.